rewiring-nz/household-model/METHODOLOGY.md

 - emissions: the amount of emissions saved based on energy consumption and emissions factor of the fuel type
 - product replacement costs: the costs to replace like for like, or to replace a fossil fuel option with an electrified option including installation costs

+## Electrifying the house

+For the given household inputs, we create a before & after state by "electrifying" the household.
+This means replacing appliances with the most efficient electric models.

+- Space heaters: everything except heat pumps are replaced with heat pumps.
+This includes electric resistive heaters, because the efficiency gains in upgrading to a heat pump are usually worth it.
+- Water heaters: fossil fuel models (gas and LPG) upgraded to electric water heat pumps.
+- Cooktops: fossil fuel models (gas and LPG) upgraded to electric induction cooktops.
+- Vehicles: if the household has indicated that they would like to switch to an EV, we will replace those specified vehicles with an EV.

+We also add solar & batteries if the household has indicated that they would like them.

 ## Energy Use

+Next, we calculate the energy use, which we use to determine the emissions and operating costs.

-### Energy Use of Appliances
+### Appliances

-We use energy factors / coefficient of performance across each appliance type to calculate the base energy requirements needed by a household depending on what appliances it uses.
+We derive average household energy use across different appliances through the [Australian and New Zealand Residential Baseline Study 2021](https://www.energyrating.gov.au/industry-information/publications/report-2021-residential-baseline-studyaustralia-and-new-zealand-2000-2040), published November 2022.
+From here, these are scaled by regional heat demand differences where applicable, then scaled to the appropriate period (e.g. weekly, yearly, operational lifetime of 15 years).

 #### Space heating

-We derive average household energy use across different appliances through the Australian and New Zealand Residential Baseline Study 2021, published November 2022.[^1] Heat pump space heating Coefficient Of Performance (COP) is sourced from EECA and a COP of 4.08 is used for the average heat pump.[^4] Space heating energy factors for other appliances are sourced from the Warm Homes Technical Report published by the Ministry for the Environment in November 2005.[^5] The average energy use per day can be found in the table below.
+Space heating energy factors for all heater types except heat pumps are sourced from the [Warm Homes Technical Report](http://environment.govt.nz/assets/Publications/Files/warm-homes-heating-optionsphase1.pdf) published by the Ministry for the Environment in November 2005.
+Average heat pump energy use was calculated using a coefficient of performance of 4.08, sourced from [EECA sales & efficiency data](https://www.eeca.govt.nz/insights/eeca-insights/e3-programme-sales-and-efficiency-data/).

+Average energy use per day for space heater types:
 | Space heating fuel type       | Energy use (kWh/day) |
 |-------------------------------|----------------------|
 | Wood                          | 14.44               |